dotnet/AspNetCore.Docs/aspnetcore/blazor/get-started.md

 * Counter
 * Fetch data

 On the Counter page, select the **Click me** button to increment the counter without a page refresh.
-Incrementing a counter in a webpage normally requires writing JavaScript, but Razor components provide a better approach using C#.
+Incrementing a counter in a webpage normally requires writing JavaScript, but with Blazor you can use C#.

 *Pages/Counter.razor*: